KaedenOC/reading-notes/README.md

 ## Growth Mindset

->*Growth Mindset* is a way of thinking about things in a positive light.
-L:earn from your mistakes and keep pushing forward.
+> *Growth Mindset* is a way of thinking about things in a positive light.
+Learn from your mistakes and keep pushing forward.

 - I ~~CANT~~ **CAN** do this.